marionettejs/backbone.marionette/CONTRIBUTING.md

 ## Running Tests

-There are 3 ways you can run the tests.

 * via command-line by running `npm test`

-* in the browser by opening `SpecRunner.html`
+* in the browser by opening `test/runner.html`

-* via Grunt by running `grunt` to run tests once or `grunt watch` to rerun on each change
+To see test matrix - run `npm run coverage`

 ## Updating docs